kind2-mc/kind2/doc/usr/content/2_input/2_arrays.md

 #### `--arrays_rec`

-This uses a special kind of encoding to tell CVC4 to treat quantified definitions of some uninterpreted as recursive definitions.
+This uses a special kind of encoding to tell CVC4 to treat quantified definitions of some uninterpreted functions as recursive definitions.